Warhol_Cooper_Basquait_4.jpg

 • 2022: Faces Int., ArtsQuest, and United Way of Greater Lehigh Valley announce "Heroes" exhibition.

-• 2022: Featured in ESSENCE Magazine, discussing the capturing of favorite Black icons.
+• 2022: Featured in ESSENCEMagazine, discussing the capturing of favorite Black icons.

 • 2020: Interviewed in ESSENCE Magazine for the 50th Anniversary issue.